KirillBodin/List_of_notes_React/README.md

 The table is updated whenever users perform some action on notes.
 The summary table is shown on the same page as the notes table.

 ⦁	There is no need to implement data storage.
 Simply create a JS variable which stores the data and prepopulate it with 7 notes so that they are shown when the page is reloaded.

+Bring the ready-made components made for the second React task to the Storybook library.

+launch: npm run storybook